nigel-raj/spotify-2025-hit-analysis/README.md

 - Fully programmatic LLM-based emotion classification via API
 - Genre-emotion interaction modeling
 - Survival analysis on chart longevity
 - Predictive modeling for hit probability

+## ⚖️ Disclaimer

+This is an independent personal project conducted for analytical and educational purposes.

+It has no affiliation with Spotify, Genius, Google, or any artists referenced.
+All chart data was collected from publicly accessible rankings.